polys18/BlackJackHelper/README.md

 # BlackJackHelper

-A mobile app API to identify blackjack hands from video frames using GPT-4 Vision.
+An API endpoint to identify blackjack hands from video frames using OpenAI Vision.

 ## Features